qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   * :guilabel:`Add Filtered Layer to Project...`: opens the expression builder to apply an attribute filter before loading.

+For |imageServer| Image Server layers, the image format used when requesting images from the server can be configured in :menuselection:`Layer Properties --> Source --> Layer Source --> Image format`.

 .. index:: 3D Tiles services
 .. _3d_tiles: